 We may need to consider: How will we set up our boat to approach a stagger?
 What strokes and techniques will we use to be effective and efficient throughout the stagger?
+Are we able to link together a stroke sequence when moving through a stagger?
+What is the most efficient and effective body posture throughout the stagger?
+Where will we position our craft in the gate?
 What water features do we need to look out for?
 How might they affect our approach and technique?
+How can we monitor our movement and tracking throughout a stagger?